fibo/.software/README.md

 Otherwise you can add manually these lines to your `.bash_profile`.

-Note that __if you are an Ubuntu user__ or you are using `.software` from  graphical environment rather tha a remote server login shell, you should use `.bashrc` file instead.
+Note that if you are using `.software` from a graphical environment rather than a remote server login shell, you should use `.bashrc` file instead.

 ```bash
 #############################################################